wp-plugins/olimometer/readme.txt

 The initial release

 == Upgrade Notice ==

+= 2.47 =
+* Added three new shortcodes to display a formatted value for progress, target and remaining values.
+See the Olimometer settings page for a list of shortcodes.
+* You can now disable the Olimometer's hyperlink if required.

 = 2.46 =
 * Added support for StayClassy Events in addition to Projects